polyformproject/license-development/template.erb.md

 <% scope_heading = 'Noncompetitive Use' %>
 <% scope_id = 'noncompetitive-use' %>

-<%= lets_you %> run, change, and share this software for any purpose except providing any product that competes with this software<% if shield %> or any product the licensor or any of its affiliates provides using this software<% end %>.
+<%= lets_you %> run, make changes to, and share this software for any purpose except providing any product that competes with this software<% if shield %> or any product the licensor or any of its affiliates provides using this software<% end %>.

 ## Competition